Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 And that's the same as asking: what if we could solve the _multus problem_ not only for .env files, but also for cloud providers?

-This bigger purpose was what really got me into developing dotsafe, and for that we will need a secret loader.
+This bigger purpose was what really got me into developing fatima, and for that we will need a secret loader.

 ## More config files?